 All of the long-term debt of Fitchburg, Northern Utilities and Granite State are issued under Unsecured Promissory Notes with negative pledge provisions.
 Each issue of long-term debt ranks pari passu with its other senior unsecured long-term debt within that subsidiary.
 The long-term debt's negative pledge provisions contain restrictions which, among other things, limit the incursion of additional long-term debt.
 Accordingly, in order for Fitchburg, Northern Utilities or Granite State to issue new long-term debt, the covenants of the existing long-term agreements of that subsidiary must be satisfied, including that the subsidiary have total funded indebtedness less than 65% of total capitalization.
 Additionally, to issue new long-term debt, Fitchburg must maintain earnings available for interest equal to at least two times the interest charges for funded indebtedness.
-As with the Unitil Energy agreements, the Fitchburg, Northern Utilities and Granite State long-term debt agreements each require that if that subsidiary defaults on any of its own long-term debt agreements, it would constitute a default under all of that subsidiary's long-term debt agreements.
+As with the Unitil Energy agreements, the Fitchburg, Northern Utilities and Granite State long-term debt agreements, it would constitute a default under all of that subsidiary's long-term debt agreements.
 None of the Fitchburg, Northern Utilities and Granite State default provisions are triggered by the actions or defaults of Unitil or any of its other subsidiaries.

-The Unitil Energy, Fitchburg, Northern Utilities and Granite State long-term debt instruments and agreements contain covenants restricting the ability of each company to incur liens and to enter into sale and leaseback transactions, and restricting the ability of each company to consolidate with, to merge with or into, or to sell or otherwise dispose of all or substantially all of its assets.
+The Unitil, Unitil Energy, Fitchburg, Northern Utilities and Granite State long-term debt instruments and agreements contain covenants restricting the ability of each company to incur liens and to enter into sale and leaseback transactions, and restricting the ability of each company to consolidate with, to merge with or into, or to sell or otherwise dispose of all or substantially all of its assets.
 The Granite State notes are guaranteed by Unitil for the payment of principal, interest and other amounts payable.
 This guarantee will terminate if Granite State is reorganized and merges with and into Northern Utilities.

-At December 31, 2012, there were no restrictions on Unitil's Retained Earnings for the payment of common dividends.
+At December 31, 2013, there were no restrictions on Unitil's Retained Earnings for the payment of common dividends.
 Unitil Energy, Fitchburg, Northern Utilities and Granite State pay dividends to their sole shareholder, Unitil Corporation, and these dividends are the primary source of cash for the payment of dividends to Unitil's common shareholders.

-Debt Repayment-The total aggregate amount of debt repayments relating to bond issues and normal scheduled long-term debt repayments amounted to \$500,405, \$462,055, and \$426,643 in 2012, 2011, and 2010, respectively.
+Debt Repayment-The total aggregate amount of debt repayments relating to bond issues and normal scheduled long-term debt repayments amounted to \$541,938, \$500,405, and \$462,055 in 2013, 2012, and 2011, respectively.

-The aggregate amount of bond repayment requirements and normal scheduled long-term debt repayments for each of the five years following 2012 is: 2013 - \$541,938; 2014 - \$2,486,919; 2015 - \$4,035,633; 2016 - \$17,421,724; and 2017 - \$17,160,985, respectively.
+The aggregate amount of bond repayment requirements and normal scheduled long-term debt repayments for each of the five years following 2013 is: 2014 - \$2,486,919; 2015 - \$4,035,633; 2016 - \$17,421,724; 2017 - \$17,160,985 and 2018 - \$30,133,332, respectively.